 Compliance Monitor, Registration

-Reporting to the registration compliance and assessments lead, the compliance monitor provides monitoring to ensure that registrants of the College are compliant with the legislation, Bylaws, policies and standards that govern the College.
-The compliance monitor conducts regular registration file review audits, reviews responses on the annual licence renewal forms and generates reports pertaining to registration.
+Reporting to the compliance and assessments manager, the compliance monitor provides monitoring to ensure that registrants of the College are compliant with the legislation, Bylaws, policies and standards that govern the College.
+The compliance monitor conducts regular registration file review audits, reviews responses on the annual license renewal forms, provides support to registrants and stakeholders regarding the registration and licensure and generates reports pertaining to registration.

 DUTIES AND RESPONSIBILITIES

 Duties include but are not limited to the following:

 - monitor the provisional class of registration to ensure that:

 - listed requirements of licensure are being met within given time frames

 - adequate follow-up is occurring where listed requirements are not being met, including corresponding with registrants and health authorities

 - draft summaries for Registration Committee meetings are prepared

 - reports are generated to provide statistics for key performance indicators (KPIs) and other measures